Home/ Articles/ Best Cheek Riser for Tikka T3x & T1x ...

 Fits T3x and T1x Yes (model-specific) T3x only (most models) Universal fit You design it

-Installation Peel-and-stick, no mods Requires stock drilling Adhesive strap Varies
+Installation Tape or removable glue Requires stock drilling Adhesive strap Varies

-Reversible Yes — no marks on stock No — drilled holes Mostly — may leave adhesive Varies
+Reversible Yes — removable No — drilled holes Mostly — may leave adhesive Varies

 Ships from Australia Sweden USA Your printer